IoAg/gta-vi/README_360.md

 |\-\-fov| \-\-field-of-view                | Convert Equirectangular video to Field Of View|
 |\-\-head| \-\-head-only-motion            | Display only head motion in the equirectangular video|

-## 8. GTA-VI 360 degrees functionality
+## 8. GTA-VI 360-degree functionality

 The current extension displays gaze/head coordinates along with their speed.
 Without any argument the head+eye gaze trace is displayed on all 4 panels along